EricLambrecht/react-timing-hooks/docs/animation-api/useAnimationFrameLoop.md

 # useAnimationFrameLoop

-Use this hook if you want to execute something (like css updates, or Web GL rendering) in an animation frame loop in your React component.
+Use this hook if you want to execute something (like css updates, or Web GL rendering) in an **animation frame loop** at **roughly 60FPS** in your React component.

+You can **pause** or **stop** the loop via the returned control callbacks.
+Pausing will make the hook still running on an animation frame loop, but without executing your callback.
+Stopping will completely halt it and cancel any open animation frame requests, just as if you would unmount it.
+If **performance** is important to you, you should stop the loop instead of pausing it whenever possible.

+**Note**: By default, the loop is _stopped_ on mount and has to be started manually.
+If you want the loop to start immediately on mount, use `options.startOnMount`.

 The browser will call your function approximately 60 times a second (60 FPS) if the performance of your app allows it.
 See [requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to learn